mEsUsah/prefix2netmask/README.md

 ## Further development ##
 If anyone wants to contribute to this project. please feel free to ask me!
-This was created i a couple of hours.
+This was created in a couple of hours.
+So bugs should be expected.